 • Day 1 Post-op: Nothing by Mouth.

-• 2-3 Days Post-op: Progress from Bariatric Surgery Clears (clear liquids, no concentrated Sweets) to Bariatric Surgery Puree (No concentrated sweets, low fat puree).
+• 2-3 Days Post-op: Progress from Bariatric Surgery Clears (clear liquids, no concentrated Sweets) to Bariatric Surgery Puree (No concentrated sweets, puree).
 Try to consume 3-4 oz of fluid for every hour you are awake (not during meal time).

-• 3 Days to 3 Weeks Post-op: Home Soft Diet (high protein foods).
+• 3 Days to 3 Weeks Post-op: Home Puree and Soft Diet (high protein foods).
 Try to consume 4-6 oz of fluids every hour.
 You should be consuming approximately 550-700 calories and approximately 40 to 50 grams of protein.

-• 3-6 Weeks Post-op: All foods previously tolerated, tofu, fish and seafood, thinly sliced deli turkey or ham and other luncheon meats, slices of cheese, unsweetened canned or cooked fruit, sweet potatoes, squash, unsweetened cereal with milk or almond milk, boiled chicken in broth (cut up in small pieces), crisp toast and crackers, beans and peas, and lean, moist ground turkey and beef.
+• 3-6 Weeks Post-op: All foods previously tolerated, tofu, fish and seafood, thinly sliced deli turkey or ham and other luncheon meats, slices of cheese, unsweetened canned or cooked fruit, sweet potatoes, squash, unsweetened cereal with milk or almond milk, boiled chicken in broth (cut up in small pieces), crisp toast and crackers, beans and peas, and lean, moist ground turkey and moist ground beef.

 • 3 Months Post-op: whole grain rice, un-toasted bread, lean and moist meat and poultry.